Automattic/woocommerce-services/README.md

 With WooCommerce Services, critical services are hosted on Automattic’s best-in-class infrastructure, rather than relying on your store’s hosting.
 That means your store will be more stable and faster.

 The current emphasis for WooCommerce Services is to provide "everything you need" to start selling.
-When combined with the WooCommerce 3.2 setup wizard, your store can have live shipping rates, shipping label printing, automated tax calculation, and a ready-to-go Stripe payment account with just a few clicks.
+When combined with the WooCommerce 3.5 setup wizard, your store can have shipping label printing, automated tax calculation, and a ready-to-go Stripe payment account with just a few clicks.

 To use the features if you've already installed WooCommerce, simply install this plugin and activate the ones you want directly in your dashboard.
 As we add more services, you’ll see more features available directly in WooCommerce - making setup simpler.